cds-snc/platform-forms-client/docs/template-schema-versioning.md

   code, only for deleting *rendering* tolerance).
 - Full inventory/classification of every transform currently in `transformFormProperties.ts` into migration vs. schema-tightening buckets.
+- **`getSchemaFromState` hardcodes its exported field list instead of deriving it from `templates.schema.json`.** This is the same class of bug as the `version`-dropped-on-download issue: a hand-maintained allowlist drifting from its source of truth, just one layer up (schema vs. allowlist, rather than `state.form` vs. allowlist).
+Deriving the allowlist from `Object.keys(templatesSchema.properties)` would mean future schema properties flow through the export automatically.
+Complications to work out before doing this:
+  - The function isn't a pure field copy — it also derives `form.layout` from `groups` when `formHasGroups(form)` is true, so a schema-driven rewrite needs to keep that transform separate from "which fields are allowed."
+  - `securityAttribute` is currently in the exported allowlist but is **not** a property in `templates.schema.json`.
+Need to double check: this property may have moved from the template `jsonConfig` to the database (`Template.securityAttribute` in `schema.prisma`) at some point, and its presence in `getSchemaFromState`'s export could just be leftover cruft that should be removed rather than something to add to the schema.
+    Needs review before deciding whether the schema or the export function is wrong.
+  - Lower-risk interim option instead of a full refactor: add a contract test asserting `Object.keys(templatesSchema.properties)` matches the allowlist in `getSchemaFromState`, so any future divergence fails loudly instead of silently dropping fields.

 ## Progress log